 Our transportation department has switched to a 5 year bus replacement plan to ensure that the District has a safe fleet of buses and utilizes the 90% transportation aid that is received.
 Each year 4 buses will be replaced.
 Bonds are issued for the replacement of the buses and aid flows on a similar schedule to the debt payments.
+In 2023-2024, the District received 2 electric buses with a grant from NYS.
+The District plans to begin incorporating the 2 buses in the routes in the 2024-2025 school year.

 The District has a locked-in bid price for fuel oil and purchases electricity through cooperative purchasing, but prices for these commodities fluctuate every year.
-The price of fuel is expected to remain steady next year.
+The price of fuel is expected to remain steady next year due to the locked-in price.